0.0

 00.0 ℃

-Today's UV index in Havana, Cuba will be up to 6, indicating a high level of sun exposure for the average person.
+Today's UV index in Havana, Cuba will be up to 5.1, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Havana, Cuba, is often very high due to its tropical location.
 On clear days, the UV index can reach extreme levels, so it's essential to protect your skin if you're outside for extended periods.